Shengruyuyu/GTBIS/README.md

   python main_oriTrain.py
   ```
   Run this script to train the model and automatically save it to the specified path.
+  - #### Step Inputs:
+    TXT format file for cross-validation for model training: e.g.: -- dataset/train_val_txt/train_1.txt
+    TXT format files for cross-validation for model validation: e.g.: --dataset/train_val_txt/val_1.txt
+    Patch feature path: e.g.: --results/features
+  - #### Step Outputs:
+    The model with the best performance on the internal validation set: stored in the path corresponding to the --model_path parameter;
+    Training logs: are stored in the path corresponding to the --log_path parameter.
 ### 4. ​Model Test
   ```bash
   python main_test_orVisual.py